How Are Changing Emissions Standards Affecting Your Work Truck Fleet?

 Decrease engine idle time and emissions

 Reducing truck engine idling also helps lower vehicle emissions and fuel use.
-All-in-one work truck power systems allow service technicians to turn off their work trucks and still run the tools needed to get the job done efficiently.
+All-in-one work truck solutions allow service technicians to turn off their work trucks and still run the tools needed to get the job done efficiently.

 With an all-in-one, truck engine idle time can be reduced by 75 percent — significantly reducing engine emissions, fuel costs and maintenance needs.